NVIDIA/NeMo/docs/source/nlp/nemo_megatron/hiddens/hiddens_module.rst

 * Examples for hidden losses: `NeMo/nemo/collections/nlp/modules/common/megatron/hiddens/megatron_hidden_loss.py <https://github.com/NVIDIA/NeMo/tree/stable/nemo/collections/nlp/modules/common/megatron/hiddens/megatron_hidden_loss.py>`__.

 Generally speaking, the custom hidden transformation or loss should inherit from `MegatronBaseHiddenTransform` or `MegatronBaseHiddenLoss` respectively.
-Before using the clases, they should be registered in the `hiddens` module as described above.
+Before using the classes, they should be registered in the `hiddens` module as described above.

 .. code-block:: python